House committee seeks to let Veterans Affairs redirect funds

 VA Secretary David Shulkin has warned that without congressional action, the Choice program would run out of money by mid-August.

 The House plan comes after days of closed-door negotiations in which veterans’ groups opposed taking money from VA programs to fill Choice’s budget gap, describing it as an unacceptable step toward privatizing the department.
-With just a week left before a monthlong August recess, House Republicans and Democrats tentatively agreed on a six-month plan to allow more time to debate long-term funding and the VA’s future direction.
+With just a week left before the August recess, House Republicans insisted on spending offsets and Democrats agreed to a six-month plan that would give both parties more time to debate long-term funding and the VA’s future direction.

 House Veterans Affairs Chairman Phil Roe of Tennessee and Rep. Tim Walz of Minnesota, the panel’s top Democrat, pledged to revisit in the coming months the issue of providing additional investment in the VA, such as boosting recruitment and hiring of VA staff.
 Also to be considered was a proposal backed by House conservatives that would create a presidentially appointed panel to review whether to close some VA-run medical centers to reduce costs.